Badrien19/ft_service/README.md

 # ALL
 - Implémenter serveur ftps

-# Nginx

-# Wordpress

-# Mysql

 # Grafana
 - Lier à InfluxDB
-- Grafana ne fonctionne plus (version d alpine ?)
--install telegraf
+- install telegraf

 ## TIPS
 CTRL+Maj+V to preview README in VS Code

 sudo service network-manager restart

+/!\
+IMPORTANT
-/!\ IMPORTANT if you are using the school VM, first give you permission to use docker sudo groupadd docker sudo usermod -aG docker $USER
+if you are using the school VM, first give you permission to use docker sudo groupadd docker sudo usermod -aG docker $USER then shutdown VirtualBox and restart
+Don't forget to give at least 3 CPU to VirtualBox.
 Help : https://docs.docker/engine/install/ubuntu
-then shutdown VirtualBox and restart /!\
+/!\

 ## TIPS FOR BADRIEN